 What I Did on My Summer Vacation

-By Marcy Kraus, dean of freshmen and director of the College Center for Advising Services
+By Marcy Kraus, dean of freshmen and the Suzanne Jagel O'Brien Director of the College Center for Advising Services

 The relief is apparent as students complete their last final exams of the semester.
 In the rush to leave campus, notebooks, printer cartridges, and random pens and post-its are all tossed into oversized storage boxes to be opened again in late August.
 Summer vacation is an important time for college students to recharge.
 But it is also an optimum time to reflect and plan ahead.
 After spending the first year of college testing initial academic interests, some students will have deepened their academic commitments, others will be searching for new paths, and many will have, at least minimally, a better idea of what they like and what they don't like.